bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 0: 00:06:26

 Yeah.
-And you could, in the Bitcoin core wallet, abandon transaction and then it'll stop rebroadcasting it.
+In the Bitcoin core wallet, abandon transaction and then it'll stop rebroadcasting it.
 And then it would naturally, hopefully, come out of the mempool.

 Speaker 1: 00:06:36

 Potentially but what you need to keep in mind is that your mempool is not necessarily reflective of the rest of the network's mempool.
 So once it's out, once a transaction has been broadcast to your peers and they've transitively broadcast it to their peers and it's gone out into the network, it's going to be there forever more unless it gets conflicted with something that's included in the blockchain.
-Yeah.
-Okay.

 ## Block construction considerations for miners